Rome Travel Guide 2022 | Attractions, Weather & More

 Visa Requirements to Visit Rome

 Italy is a member of the Eurozone, so tourists must obtain a Schengen visa.
 If you're visiting other Eurozone countries, a single Schengen visa will enable you to visit Italy as well.
-Residents of the United States are permitted to enter Italy without a visa for up to 90 days.
-You will also need:
+All Schengen, EU, EEA, and Swiss nationals are free to travel to Italy without a visa if their travel does not exceed 90 days.
+Here are some documents that'll come in handy for Non-EU tourists trying to obtain a Schengen visa:

 - A valid passport or travel document that contains at least two blank pages